-The services currently available are USER, ACTIVITIES, FOODS - the API overloads them with a variable list of params, so in essence your calls will need to provide the larger APIService, then provide via the urlSuffix the URL path extension to point to the right resource.
+The services currently available are USER, ACTIVITIES, FOODS—the API overloads them with a variable list of params, so in essence your calls will need to provide the larger APIService, and then provide via the urlSuffix the URL path extension to point to the right resource.
 This will be explained in more detail later on.

-As for the content of the method, this is what we need to do for an API request:
+As for the content of the method, following is what we need to do for an API request:

 Compose the base URL of the service